 Fall Creek Reservoir is a prime recreation area surrounded by day-use parks and a primitive campground.
 Together these six parks comprise Fall Creek State Recreation Area.

 On the south side of the tree-lined reservoir, Winberry day-use area provides a two-lane boat ramp and parking for more than 100 cars and 150 boat trailers.
 It features flush restrooms; a swim dock and swim beach; and picnic areas with barbecue grills and fire rings.

-Four other small day-use sites on the north side of the lake.
-North Shore day-use area has high- and low-water ramps as well as a picnic area overlooking the water.
-It is open April - September.
-The others are Free Meadow and Lakeside I and II.
+North Shore day-use area, on the north side of the lake, has high- and low-water ramps as well as a picnic area overlooking the water.

 Fall Creek refers to many things in this area.
 It can be confusing!
 Fall Creek flows into, and out of, Fall Creek Lake.
 Fall Creek State Recreation Area includes all the parks around Fall Creek Lake.
 These are:

 Cascara Campground-First Come, First Serve campground

 Fisherman's Point Group Camp-By reservation only.
 Click on the "Rates" button to the left

 Winberry-Day use only fee park on the south side of the lake.